coleifer/peewee/docs/peewee/cookbook.rst

     charlie posted a tweet
     charlie logged out

-When calling :py:meth:`~SelectQuery.join`, peewee will use the *last joined table* as the source table.
+When calling :py:meth:`~Query.join`, peewee will use the *last joined table* as the source table.
 For example:

 .. code-block:: python